By Patrick O’Grady

 Windsor, VT — Four of the five proposed solar array projects in town received unanimous support from the Selectboard this week while fifth site near Juniper Hill and County Road was approved, 3-2.

-Town Manager Tom Marsh said the board vote Tuesday night for the Juniper Hill location comes with a condition that the developer, Norwich Solar Technologies, connect to the grid using an existing transmission line along Juniper Hill and then construct a new line on an access line to the array.
+Town Manager Tom Marsh said the board vote Tuesday night for the Juniper Hill location comes with a condition that the developer, Norwich Solar, connect to the grid using an existing transmission line along Juniper Hill and then construct a new line on an access line to the array.

 “There is less of an impact on abutters using Juniper Hill,” Stettenheim said on Wednesday.